 Figure 1

-Here’s an intro to all of machine learning through a historical tale about one particular attempt to teach a machine (not a computer!) to play tic-tac-toe.
+Here’s an intro to all of machine learning through a historical tale about one attempt to teach a machine (not a computer!) to play tic-tac-toe.
 Rodney Brooks, in Machine Learning Explained, introduces Donald Michie’s MENACE, a machine that plays tic-tac-toe using a box of matchboxes.
 Each matchbox contains a number of beads, each representing a possible move.
 The machine plays by randomly selecting a bead from the matchbox corresponding to the current state of the game.
 If it wins, it adds more beads to that matchbox; if it loses, it removes some beads.
 This algorithm is not optimal.
-But it is an interesting first start.
-Learning to make it optimal is a problem of reinforcement learning (RL).
+But it’s an interesting first step.
+Learning to make it optimal is a reinforcement learning (RL) problem.

 1 Theory

-You shouldn’t read this blog post to learn about RL.
+This isn’t the post to learn RL from.
 There are many fine introductions on the internet.
-The below introductions are great.
+The introductions below are great.

-Nonetheless, I need to learn some more RL and fix some notation, so there is a tutorial below, comprising my own notes, if you want to read them.
+Nonetheless, I need to learn some more RL and fix some notation, so there is a tutorial below, comprising my own notes, if we want to read them.

-Opponent shaping is a way to get agents to influence in multi-agent systems by using models of the other agents.
-This was interesting enough to break out into its own notebook; see opponent shaping.
+Opponent shaping is a way for agents to influence other agents in multi-agent systems by using models of the other agents.
+This topic was interesting enough to get its own notebook; see opponent shaping.

-A (possibly stochastic) rule for how the world updates when you take action \(a_t\) in \(s_t\).
+A (possibly stochastic) rule for how the world updates when we take action \(a_t\) in \(s_t\).
 E.g. in CartPole, push left/right → new pole‑angle and cart‑position.

-For the purposes of describing the problem we write this out, but in fact if we are bothering with RL we do not actually know this.
-All we do is sample from it.
-E.g. in CartPole, you don’t predict the next angle of the pole, but you can sample it by running the simulation.
+For the purposes of describing the problem we write this out, but in practice we don’t actually know it.
+All we can do is sample from it.
+E.g. in CartPole, we don’t predict the next angle of the pole, but we can sample it by running the simulation.

-I mean, you can predict it in CartPole, but you are not required to, and totally black box systems are amenable to RL.
+I mean, we can predict it in CartPole, but we aren’t required to, and totally black box systems are amenable to RL.

 Once again, we do not know this function, we just sample from it after taking an action.
-E.g. in CartPole, you get a reward of +1 for every time step you keep the pole upright.
+E.g. in CartPole, we get a reward of +1 for every time step we keep the pole upright.

 Discount factor\(\displaystyle \gamma\in[0,1]\)